 A college tour is the best way to get to know a college and help you decide if it’s a good fit for you.
 Check out our tips for making the most of these visits.
+Happy visiting!

-It’s best to visit the admissions website of all colleges you are hoping to visit.
-They should have information about campus tour availability and scheduling.
-Be sure to schedule ahead of time because college tours can fill up quickly.
-Many colleges will also allow you to customize your visit with options like attending a lecture, eating at the dining hall, or meeting with a professor.
-If you have already been admitted, (congrats!) you should consider attending events tailored towards admitted students.
+Avoid times like finals week or winter break as they are not an accurate depiction of daily campus life.
+Many colleges will allow you to customize your visit with options like attending a lecture, eating at the dining hall, or meeting with a professor.
+If you have already been admitted (congrats!), you should consider attending events tailored towards admitted students.

 Plan your unofficial campus visit

 The official campus tour is going to be given by student tour guides employed by the admissions office.
 They are trained to highlight the “selling points” of campus.
 It’s important to take your own unofficial campus tour to get what a “day in the life” looks like.

-Take pics or vlog your experience
+Take pics of your experience

 Create a follow-up to do list